team-data-science/databricks-free/docs/4-3-updating-pipeline-lakeflow-designer.md

 But with Assistant this is fairly easy.
 Use this prompt:

 ```
 Combine customers_with_percentile_rank and loyalty_tiers.
 Assign each customer to the tier with the highest percentile they qualify for (where percentile_rank >= percentile).
-Output: tier_name, min_spend_threshold (minimum spending in that tier), customer_count."
+Create an output: tier_name, min_spend_threshold (minimum spending in that tier), customer_count.
 ```

 Then send the prompt.